What is Buccal Fat?

 This is made worse by the fact that prominent buccal pat pads are often genetic, so it can be difficult to improve them.
 A buccal fat pad excision can help address this problem.
 A more contoured appearance is achieved by removing the buccal fat pads from the inside of the mouth.

-Cheek reduction surgery of the buccal fat is usually done inside the mouth.
+Cheek reduction surgery in San Francisco is usually done inside the mouth.
 It can be done from the outside during a SMAS facelift, but Dr. Miguel Delgado, M.D., one of the San Francisco Bay Area Plastic Surgeons, prefers the inside of the mouth as it is riskier on the outside due to the facial nerves in the area.

 Buccal Fat Surgical Steps